COPE 101: 7 Steps

 - Take a Survey of the Residents in Your Neighborhood.
 Using a Survey Form (edited to meet your needs), document resident names, contact information, special skills, special needs, physical limitations, health problems, and equipment that could be useful such as generators and chainsaws.
 Be prepared to help neighbors who need assistance.

 - Record Information about Each Home.
 Record location of gas, water, and electric shutoffs.
 Understand manual operation of garage door.
 Note specific fire dangers, such as wooden shingle roofs and location of flammable vegetation.
 Note availability of special tools for use in emergencies.
-Here is a spreadsheet to help keep track of important information.
+To record your important community info here is a COPE Census SPREADSHEET .

 - Identify Meeting Site and Escape Routes.
 Choose a central meeting site to congregate when emergency occurs.
 Define alternative escape routes for evacuation based on specific situations.
 Designate a meeting site near home and an alternative safe site outside the neighborhood if the neighborhood is inaccessible or evacuated.